Print

-Over 100 years ago, a 17 year old Swiss immigrant, Fredilino Lafranchi, left his home in Maggia, Switzerland to come to America with the dream of owning and operating his own dairy.
-He married Zelma Dolcini, from a long-time dairying family, and they made their home on a 1,150 acre ranch in Nicasio in northern California.
-Fredelino's son, Will, later made many trips back to the ancestral village of Maggia and was inspired by the bond created with relatives and the unique cheeses made.
-Recently Will's sons, just as passionate as their father and grandfather, went back to Switzerland to study cheesemaking, later bringing back Master cheesemaker, Maurizio Lorenzetti, to mentor the family in the art of making cheeses of Valley Maggia.
-With morning milk from their herd of 400 cows, the five Lafranchi siblings opened one of a growing number of small on-farm creameries, and began producing their own farmstead Nicasio Valley Cheese Company cheeses.
+Fredolino's son, Will, later made many trips back to the village of Maggia, forging relationships with his extended family and tasting many delicious cheeses.
+Recently, Will's sons, just as passionate as their father and grandfather, went back to Switzerland to study cheesemaking, and brought master cheesemaker Maurizio Lorenzetti to the U.S. to mentor the family in the art of making the cheeses of the Valley Maggia.
+With organic milk from their herd of 400 cows, the five Lafranchi siblings opened one of a growing number of small farmstead creameries in the area, and began producing their own Nicasio Valley cheeses.

 Farm / Company: Nicasio Valley Cheese Company

-Cheesemaker: Scott Lafranchi
+Proprietor: Rick & Scott Lafranchi

-Affineur:
+Affineur: Brian Ackerly

 City, State: Nicasio, CA